Rian1010/Milestone4/README.md

 }
 ```
 - Replace example-bucket, in the code, with what's given above the box (Name of the bucket)
-- Go to dashboard, then groups with a click or the link extension of /iam/home?eu-region-west-1%2A%2Fpolicies=#/groups or /iam/home?eu-region-west-1*/groups
+- Go to dashboard through one of the things that can be pinned in the navigation bar, called IAM, then click on groups to create a group
 - Click on Policy and Create a new policy
 - Click on Import managed policy
 - Search for s3 and choose AmazonS3FullAccess